JMendes1995/py_heideltime/README.md

 # py_heideltime
 This module has the intention to easily get dates for python.

-The project are based in Java standalone Heideltime (https://github.com/HeidelTime/heideltime).
+The project are based in Heideltime Java standalone version (https://github.com/HeidelTime/heideltime).

 ## How install py_heideltime
 To use this module you must have java and perl installed.